 Predators' Pekka Rinne: Gets no support in tight contest

-Rinne made 22 saves Thursday in a 2-1 loss to the Flyers.
+Rinne made 28 saves in a 2-0 loss to the Stars on Thursday night.

-Rinne kept his teammates in the game, but they just couldn't solve rookie Carter Hart.
-Rinne is good, but he can't do it all himself.
-His record is 22-12-2.
+Rinne can't do it all.
+And in fact, he has allowed just two goals in three of the last four games, but won none.
+Rinne will battle through.
+Be patient.

 More News